yuhangwoo/yuhangwoo.github.io/_pages/researches.md

 </div>

 <div class="caption">
-    Agent (vehicle) pretrained by FL and retrained by PPO, verified in autonomous driving simulation developed by the [CARLA team](https://github.com/carla-simulator)
+    Agent (vehicle) pretrained by FL and retrained by PPO, verified in autonomous driving simulation developed by the <a href="https://github.com/carla-simulator">CARLA team</a>.
 </div>